 Federal Direct Loans are available to eligible students.
 There are two types of Direct Loans: Subsidized, for which the government pays the interest while students are in school, and during the grace period and deferment periods; and Unsubsidized, for which students pay all the interest on the loan.
 Students may defer the interest while enrolled at least half-time; however, the interest continues to accrue.
 Students may receive both types of loans at the same time, if eligible.
-For loans originated between July 1, 2013 and June 30, 2014, the interest rate is 3.68%.
+For loans originated between July 1, 2014 and June 30, 2015, the interest rate is 4.66%.

 Federal Direct Loan Limits: Dependent undergraduates and fifth-year Teacher Credential students may be eligible to borrow up to \$31,000 of which no more than \$23,000 may be in subsidized loans.
-Independent undergraduate Students: \$57,500 of which no more than \$23,000 may be in subsidized loans.
-Graduate, professional program and College of Law students may be eligible to borrow up to \$138,500 of which no more than \$65,500 may be in subsidized loans.
+Independent undergraduate Students may borrow up to \$57,500 of which no more than \$23,000 may be in subsidized loans.
+Graduate, professional program, and College of Law students may be eligible to borrow up to \$138,500 of which no more than \$65,500 may be in subsidized loans.
 Clinical Psychology (Psy.D.) students may be eligible to borrow up to \$224,000 of which no more than \$65,500 may be in subsidized loans.

 Year In School Subsidized & Unsubsidized Additional Unsubsidized Dependent Additional Unsubsidized Independent

 Freshman \$3,500 \$2,000 \$6,000

 Sophomore \$4,500 \$2,000 \$6,000

 Junior \$5,500 \$2,000 \$7,000

 Senior \$5,500 \$2,000 \$7,000

 5th Year \$5,500 \$2,000 \$7,000

-5th Year Teachir ng
+5th Year Teachin ng

 Credential \$5,500 \$7,000

 Graduate-Law \$20,500

-Clinical Psychology \$33,712
+Clinical Psychological ogy \$33,712

 Federal Direct Parent PLUS Loans are offered to the Parent or Stepparent of dependent undergraduate students.
 "Dependent student" is defined under "Announcements" on "The Student Guide and Funding your Education" at www.studentaid.ed.gov.
 Parent borrowers in this program may borrow up to the total cost of attendance minus other financial aid offered.
-Federal Direct Parent PLUS Loan origination fees are 4.204% (for loans first disbursed on or after July 1, 2013 and before November 30, 2013) and 4.288% (for loans first disbursed on or after December 1, 2013 and before September 30, 2014.) and the interest rate on the funds borrowed will not exceed 6.41%.
-A parent borrower's credit record will be checked prior to the loan approval, and creditworthy applicants will be required to complete a Federal Direct Parent PLUS Loan application and promissory note.
-A dependent applicant whose parents are denied the Federal Direct Parent PLUS Loan will automatically be considered for an Unsubsidized Direct Loan.
+As of October 1, 2014 Federal Direct Parent PLUS Loan origination fees are 4.292%; based on Federal Sequestration this is subject to change October 1, 2015.
+The interest rate on the funds borrowed is currently 7.21%, and is subject to change July 1, 2015.
+A parent borrower's credit record will be checked prior to the loan approval, and credit-worthy applicants will be required to complete a Federal Direct Parent PLUS Loan application and promissory note.
+A dependent applicant whose parents are denied the Federal Direct Parent PLUS Loan will automatically be considered for an additional Unsubsidized Direct Loan.
 Interested students should contact the Office of Financial Aid for further details.

 Federal Direct PLUS Loans for Graduate or Professional Students (Grad PLUS): Students enrolled in graduate (master's and doctoral programs) or professional programs (law school) are eligible to borrow under the Federal Direct Grad PLUS Loan Program up to their cost of attendance minus other financial assistance.
-These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan, and a fixed interest rate of 8.5 percent in the Direct Loan Program.
-Applicants for these loans are required to complete the Free Application for Federal Student Aid (FAFSA) and must have applied for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Direct Loan Program before being considered for a Federal Direct Grad PLUS Loan.
+These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan.
+The current interest rate is 7.21% and is subject to change July 1, 2015.
+Applicants are required to complete the Free Application for Federal Student Aid (FAFSA) and must have applied for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Direct Loan Program before being considered for a Federal Direct Grad PLUS Loan.